Eugène-François Vidocq

-Eugène-François Vidocq ([øʒɛn fʁɑ̃swa vidɔk]; 24 July 1775 – 11 May 1857) was a French criminal turned criminalist, whose life story inspired several writers, including Victor Hugo, Edgar Allan Poe and Honoré de Balzac.
-The former criminal became the founder and first director of France's first criminal investigative agency, the Sûreté nationale, as well as the head of the first known private detective agency.
-Vidocq is considered to be the father of modern criminology and of the French national police force.
+Eugène-François Vidocq ([øʒɛn fʁɑ̃swa vidɔk]; 24 July 1775 – 11 May 1857) was a French criminal turned criminalist, whose life story inspired several writers, including Victor Hugo, Edgar Allan Poe, and Honoré de Balzac.
+He was the founder and first director of France's first criminal investigative agency, the Sûreté Nationale, as well as the head of the first known private detective agency.
+Vidocq is considered to be the father of the French national police force.
 He is also regarded as the first private detective.

-Biography
+Life

-Eugène François Vidocq was born in Arras, northern France, during the night of 23/24 July 1775, in the Rue du Miroir-de-Venise, nowadays the Rue Eugène-François Vidocq.
-He was the third child of Henriette Françoise Vidocq (maiden name Dion, 1744–1824) and her husband, the baker Nicolas Joseph François Vidocq (1744–1799).
+Eugène François Vidocq was born in Arras, northern France, during the night of 23/24 July 1775, in the Rue du Miroir-de-Venise, now the Rue Eugène-François Vidocq.
+He was the third child of Henriette Françoise Vidocq (maiden name Dion, 1744–1824) and her husband, baker Nicolas Joseph François Vidocq (1744–1799).

 Childhood and youth (1775–1795)

 Little is known about his childhood; most of it is based on his ghost-written autobiography and a few documents in French archives.
-His father was well educated and, for those days, very wealthy, since he was also a corn dealer.
-Vidocq had six siblings: two older brothers (one of whom had died before he was born), two younger brothers and two younger sisters.
+His father was well educated and, for the time, very wealthy since he was also a corn dealer.
+Vidocq had six siblings: two older brothers (one of whom had died before he was born), two younger brothers, and two younger sisters.

-Vidocq's teenage years were a turbulent time period.
+Vidocq's teenage years were turbulent.
 He is described as being fearless, rowdy and cunning, very talented, but also very lazy.
 He spent much time in the armories (fighting halls) of Arras and acquired a reputation as a formidable fencer and the nickname le Vautrin ("wild boar").
 By stealing, he provided himself with some level of comfort.

 When Vidocq was thirteen years old, he stole his parents' silver plates and spent the proceeds from them within a day.
 Three days after the theft, he was arrested and brought to the local jail, Baudets.
 Only ten days later, he learned that his father had arranged his arrest to teach him a lesson.
 After a total of fourteen days, he was released from prison, but even this did not tame him.

 By age fourteen, he had stolen a large amount of money from the cash box of his parents' bakery and left for Ostend, where he tried to embark to the Americas; but he was defrauded one night and found himself suddenly penniless.
 To survive, he worked for a group of traveling entertainers.
 Despite regular beatings, he worked hard enough to get promoted from stable boy to playing a Caribbean cannibal who eats raw meat.
 He ended up living with puppeteers to get away from them.
 However, he was banished from them because he flirted with the young wife of his employer.
 He then worked some time as an assistant of a peddler, but as soon as he neared Arras, he returned to his parents seeking forgiveness.
 He was welcomed by his mother with open arms.